 The Query Console requires Oxid to be enabled on at least one project.
 Oxid stores your IaC state in a PostgreSQL database, which is what the Query Console reads from.

 Only projects using Oxid as their state backend appear in the Query Console.
-See IaC Projects to enable Oxid on a project.
+See Oxid to enable Oxid on a project.